How to Choose Running Shoes

 Running Shoe Categories

-This type of running shoe offers more impact absorption.
+This type of running shoe offers more impact absorption and work best for runners with high arches.
 The feet of runners with high arches often are rigid and tend to be pronate (turning inward so that the inside of the feet bears the person’s weight) and, therefore, have a harder time absorbing impact.
 Cushioning shoes are constructed using a slip-stitch last.

-Stability running shoes are designed for runners with over-pronation tendency.
-They offer more support for athletes requiring stability in their mid-foot.
+Stability running shoes are designed for runners with over-pronation tendency and offer the best support for athletes requiring stability in their mid-foot.

-These shoes can be beneficial for runners with excessive rear-foot pronation.
-Individuals with flat feet or hyper-mobile feet would benefit from this type of running shoes because they offer the runners better position and alignment to minimize excessive motion.
+These shoes can be beneficial for runners with flat feet or hyper-mobile feet would benefit from this type of running shoes because they offer the runners better position and alignment to minimize excessive motion.

 Both the motion control and stability shoes are constructed with a combined slip-stitch and board-last that provide more firmness to the shoe.